rbrandao/heelflip/README.md

 ```
 ### Group By Aggregations

-We also can get group by aggregations doing as follows:
+We can also get group aggregations as follows:
 ```java
 IGroupByAgg groupByAgg = jsonAgg.getGroupBy("price", "inStock");
 IFieldAgg priceBystockAgg = groupByAgg.groupBy("true");